Frequentist Guarantees of Distributed (Non)-Bayesian Inference: Extension to Time-Varying Graphs

 \section{Extension to Time-Varying Graphs}

+This section extends our theory to a specific time-varying connectivity scenario: an alternation between a fully connected graph and a “fully isolated agents” graph.
+While this is a simplistic setting, it is theoretically rich enough to reveal a \textbf{phase transition} behavior of inference under time-varying communication.

-This section extends the theory to sequences of time-varying graphs, represented as $G_t = (V, E_t), t \geq 1$.
-While the node set $V$ remains constant, the edge set $E_t$ undergoes temporal changes.
-The principal aim of this exploration is to understand the statistical attributes of the distributed Bayes posterior in a fluctuating communication landscape.
-We focus on one scenario where agents communicate within a fully connected graph with a fixed probability and have no communication otherwise.
-This setup provides a structured yet flexible framework for analyzing the implications of time-variant connectivity on the statistical efficiency of distributed Bayesian inference. \begin{assumption} the identity matrix $I_m$.
-Let Assumption \ref{assumption: graph} be satisfied for graph $G$ with the adjacency matrix $A$ We assume that $G_t$ and $A_t$ are independent, random graphs and matrices such that $G_t = G$ and $A_t = A$ with probability $\lambda \in [0, 1]$, respectively, and $A_t = I_m$ otherwise. \end{assumption}
+Let $G_t = (V, E_t), t \geq 1$ be a sequence of time-varying graphs, where the node set $V$ is fixed, but the edge set $E_t$ changes over time. \begin{assumption} Let Assumption \ref{assumption: graph} be satisfied for graph $G$ with the adjacency matrix $A$.
+We assume that $G_t$ and $A_t$ are independent, random graphs and matrices such that $G_t = G$ and $A_t = A$ with probability $\lambda \in [0, 1]$, respectively, and $A_t = I_m$ otherwise, where $I_m$ is the identity matrix. \end{assumption}

 Assumption \ref{assumption: graph-time-varying1} proposes a setting useful for various reasons.
 Theoretically, this setting leads to a rigorous study of the tradeoff between statistical efficiency and communication cost.
 It allows us to explore what constitutes an "optimal" level of communication, given a targeted level of statistical efficiency.
 On the practical side, this setting can be conceptualized as a network experiencing complete failure with probability $\lambda$.
 In such scenarios, the primary objective is to quantify how this level of intermittent connectivity impacts the overall learning quality within the system.